turtlefumes/dotenvit/README.md

 ``` bash
 $ npm version patch -m "Upgrade to %s for reasons"
 ```
-To bump npm version by 0.0.1
+To bump npm version point use: major, minor, or patch
 ``` bash
 $ npm version patch
 ```